 “And will turn away from listening to the truth and wander off into myths.”
 (2 Timothy 4:4)

-As Paul said, these men are always learning but cannot come to the knowledge of the Truth because they don’t want to hear it, and it is not what they want in their lives.
+As Paul said, these men are always learning but cannot come to the knowledge of the Truth because they don’t want to hear it, which is not what they want in their lives.
 They “turn away their ears from the truth.”

-5. Paul associated these myths or fables earlier with endless genealogies and profane or irreverent wives’ fables that promote empty speculations rather than God’s Truth (1 Timothy 1:3-4, 4: 7).
+- Paul associated these myths or fables earlier with endless genealogies and profane or irreverent wives’ fables promoting empty speculation rather than God’s Truth (1 Timothy 1:3-4, 4: 7).

-6. You see, these untruths do not condemn, cause shame or call for repentance.
+- These untruths do not condemn, cause shame, or call for repentance.
 They comfort where God does not.

 Sadly, many churches are buying into this carnal mindset.

-5. They are afraid of being rejected for preaching and teaching the Truth (Mark 7:1-9).
+- They fear rejection for preaching and teaching the Truth (Mark 7:1-9).

 “As for you, always be sober-minded, endure suffering, do the work of an evangelist, fulfill your ministry.”
 (2 Timothy 4:5)

-1. Timothy must be “sober” (nepse).
-It means "to be calm, and collected in spirit; to be temperate, dispassionate, and circumspect" (Thayer 425).
+- Timothy must be “sober” (nepse).
+It means "to be calm and collected in spirit; to be temperate, dispassionate, and circumspect" (Thayer 425).
 "Circumspect" is "to be self-possessed under all circumstances” (AG 538).
 “Heedful of circumstances or consequences” (AHD 275).
 Timothy must allow people to get under his skin to the point of being discouraged or defeated.
 It is good and wise to be calm and collected when dealing with the erring, for it is easier to declare the Truth of the Word of God.
-Preachers and teachers must realize that the problem that people have is not with the messenger but with hearing and obeying the Truth.
+Preachers and teachers must realize that people's problem is not with the messenger but hearing and obeying the Truth.
 Those who hold the Truth have nothing to fear from the erring.
 As messengers of God, we must thicken our skin to be effective preachers and teachers!

-3. Timothy must “do the work of an evangelist.”
-The word “evangelist” (euaggelistou) means one who announces glad tidings; an evangelist, preacher of the Gospel, teacher of the Gospel.
-The work of the Gospel preacher or evangelist has been Paul’s main focus to Timothy in his two letters to him.
+- Timothy must “do the work of an evangelist.”
+The word “evangelist” (euaggelistou) means one who announces glad tidings, an evangelist, preacher of the Gospel, or teacher of the Gospel.
+Paul’s main focus in his two letters to Timothy has been the work of the Gospel preacher or evangelist.

 II.
 PAUL’S EXAMPLE OF FINISHING WELL: